naoledosa/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit - Display the contents list of your current directory 1-listit - Display the contents list of your current directory 1-listit - Display the contents list of your current directory
+1-listit - Display the contents list of your current directory 1-listit - Display the contents list of your current directory 1-listit - Display the contents list of your current directory 1-listit - Display the contents list of your current directory